hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 Introduction
 ------------

-The software `vsc-Rproject` is an in-house developed command-line tool that integrates the use of RStudio Projects into our HPC environment.
-It facilitates the creation, management and use of the RStudio Project and its associates vsc-Rproject environment.
+`vsc-Rproject` is a command-line tool that facilitates the setup, management and use of RStudio Projects in a (VSC) HPC context.
+Two main advantages of `vsc-Rproject` are that project settings and R libraries are kept separate for each project and that compiled extensions are easier to manage in a cluster with heterogeneous hardware.

 .. note::

-   In what follows, the term "vsc-Rproject environment" refers to the environment created by vsc-Rproject which enables the use of the associated RStudio Project on our HPC system.
+   In what follows, the term "vsc-Rproject environment" refers to the environment created by vsc-Rproject.
+This environment enables the use of an associated RStudio Project.

 How to use
 ----------